UnrulyNatives/attitudes-laravel-upvote-solutions/README.md

 ```

+5. Publish assets
-4. Publish migrations, views, controller and other assets from this package into your Laravel app:
+Publish migrations, views, controller and other assets from this package into your Laravel app:

 `php artisan vendor:publish --provider="Unrulynatives\Attitudes\AttitudesServiceProvider" --force`

+6. Run migrations
 Now run the migrations with command `php artisan migrate`.
 Verify that the table `userattitudes` was created.

 Note: make sure to make your adjustments on copies, as newer version of this package might overwrite your changes (note the `--force` option in the publish command.)

-4a. (optional)
+7. (optional) Setup the demo feature

 While the DB in demonstration page will be seeded by controller function, you can also seed the DB here.